tasxatzial/symbol-table-hash/README.md

 make hash
 ```

-## Typical usage

-The predefined tests in [testsymtab.c](src/testsymtab.c) create tables and insert random (keys, values).
-The following are always true:
+The predefined demo creates tables and inserts random (key, value) pairs.
+More specifically:

 1. Values are always integers > 0.
 2. Changing a value simply means adding 2 to it.

-By default all operations
-are performed on one table.
+By default all operations are performed on one table.
 This can be alterned by changing the NTABLES constant.
-There is also the option to show all intermediate results, to do so, change the DEBUG constant.
+There is also the option to show all intermediate results by changing the DEBUG constant to 1.

 ### Example